In the last few weeks, with the March for Science coming up, there have been a few discussion of what being pro-science implies. I just want to ask

 The scientific enterprise is embedded in the societies around it and has, indeed, in the past resorted to using slaves or prisoners.
 Even in the modern enlightened world, the scientific community has had its share of unethical behaviours, in ways both big and small.

 To drive home the point: does supporting science mean supporting animal experiments?
-Obviously, yes.
-And, obviously, no!
+Obviously, yes, if you mean supporting the scientific enterprise as it exists.
+And, obviously, no, if it means supporting empirically validated statements!

 The cluster of values that scientists typically share